Omnipotence paradox: Paradox is meaningless: the question is sophistry

+Additionally, he also points out how the question is sophistry.
+If the objector insists that it is a coherent question, one replies by affirming that God can create such a stone.
+It may seem that this reply will force one into the original dilemma.
+But it does not.
+For now, the objector can draw no damaging conclusion from this answer.
+And the reason is that he has just now contended that such a stone is compatible with the omnipotence of God.
+Therefore, from the possibility of God's creating such a stone, it cannot be concluded that God is not omnipotent.
+The objector cannot have it both ways.
+The conclusion that the objector wishes to draw from an affirmative answer to the original question is that the required proof that the descriptive phrase appears there is self-contradictory.

 C. S. Lewis argues that when talking about omnipotence, referencing "a rock so heavy that God cannot lift it" is nonsense just as much as referencing "a square circle"; that it is not logically coherent in terms of power to think that omnipotence includes the power to do the logically impossible.
 So asking "Can God create a rock so heavy that even he cannot lift it?" is just as much nonsense as asking "Can God draw a square circle?"
-The logical contradiction here being God's simultaneous ability and disability in lifting the rock: the statement "God can lift this rock" must have a truth value of either true or false, it cannot possess both.
+The logical contradiction here is God's simultaneous ability and disability in lifting the rock: the statement "God can lift this rock" must have a truth value of either true or false; it cannot possess both.
 This is justified by observing that for the omnipotent agent to create such a stone, it must already be more powerful than itself: such a stone is too heavy for the omnipotent agent to lift, but the omnipotent agent already can create such a stone; If an omnipotent agent already is more powerful than itself, then it already is just that powerful.
-This means that its power to create a stone that is too heavy for it to lift is identical to its power to lift that very stone.
+This means that its power to create a stone too heavy to lift is identical to its power to lift that very stone.
 While this does not quite make complete sense, Lewis wished to stress its implicit point: that even within the attempt to prove that the concept of omnipotence is immediately incoherent, one admits that it is immediately coherent, and that the only difference is that this attempt is forced to admit this despite that the attempt is constituted by a perfectly irrational route to its own unwilling end, with a perfectly irrational set of 'things' included in that end.